What went wrong for Captain Scott and his team to die on the way back from the South Pole?

 While Scott puts this down to the surface over which they are hauling the sledge, the distance they covered fell as time went on.
 The loss of muscle mass must have been making hauling the sledge more difficult along with less insulation from body fat meaning more of their food energy was going towards maintaining body temperature.

 The rations carried were thought at the time to be the best balance of nutrients, they were 24% fat and 29% protein, similar rations today would have about twice the fat and a third of the protein.
-Fat has nearly twice the energy density (calories per gram) as protein.
-More fat for the same overall weight of rations would have meant about 20% more energy for sledge pulling, maintaining condition and less susceptibility to cold.
+Fat has nearly twice the energy density (calories per gram) as protein, more fat would have meant about 20% more energy.

 Scott's rations were low in vitamin C and those of the B group.
 The length of time the party were exclusively eating sledging rations was not enough to develop scurvy fully, though was long enough to start to develop some of the debilitating effects of running low on these vitamins, another negative effect to deal with.